Austin-Healey 3000

 The Austin-Healey 3000 is a British sports car built from 1959 until 1967.
 It is the best known of the "big Healey" models.
-The car's bodywork was made by Jensen Motors and the vehicles were assembled at BMC's MG Works in Abingdon, alongside the corporation's MG models.
+The car's bodywork was made by Jensen Motors and the vehicles were assembled at BMC's MG Works in Abingdon, alongside BMC's MG models.

 During its production life, the car changed from an open sports car, albeit with a child-transporting 2+2 option, to a sports convertible.
-In 1963, 91.5 per cent of all Austin-Healey 3000 cars were exported; mostly to North America.
+In 1963, 91.5 percent of all Austin-Healey 3000 cars were exported; mostly to North America.
 The 3-litre 3000 was a highly successful car, which won its class in many European rallies in its heyday and is still raced in classic car competitions by enthusiasts today.

-British Motor Corporation ended manufacture in 1967, intending its place to be filled by a car with a new, though similar, engine in a more recently designed monocoque MGB variant named MGC.
+British Motor Corporation ended manufacture in 1967, filling its place with a car with a new, though similar, engine in a newer monocoque chassis; the MGB variant named the MGC.